MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/wdp-smb-api.md

 ---
 title: Device Portal SMB API reference
-description: Learn how to access the SMB APIs programatically. ms.date: 02/08/2017 ms.topic: article
+description: Learn how to use the Xbox Device Portal REST API /ext/smb/developerfolder to access the developer folder on your Xbox One console through File Explorer. ms.date: 02/08/2017 ms.topic: article
 keywords: windows 10, uwp